How do I know if Honors is right for me?

 - Apply for Admission to CMU.
 Submit your official high school transcripts, ACT or SAT scores and the $35 application fee.

-- Register for the Centralis Honors Scholarship Competition.
-You may register for the competition beginning in mid-July 2015 by visiting cmich.edu/centralis or via phone at (989) 774-3076.
+- Register for the Centralis Honors Scholarship Competition by visiting cmich.edu/centralis or via phone at (989) 774-3076.

 - Download the Centralis Honors Scholarship Competition Application.
 Once you register for the Centralis Competition you will receive the link to the application via email.
 Bring the completed application with you on the day of the competition.
 IMPORTANT: Students must bring the scholarship application and all supporting documentation with them to the Competition Day.
 Failure to do so will make the student ineligible to compete.